amalnathm7/google-meet-clone/README.md

 # Gmeet 🎦

-A "clone" of the video conferencing application, Meet, by Google Inc.
+A "clone" of the video conferencing application, Meet, by Google LLC.

 ## Description
 Gmeet is a video conferencing application that looks and functions almost alike one of the previous versions of Meet and was developed in Flutter.